 The Brunei water village has been a part of this countries history for nearly 1300 years.
 It is a part of Brunei’s heritage, which is collective, along with such incredible wealth, why Kampong Ayer has not suffered from any form of demolition or ruination.

 From the outside, these villages may appear like nothing more than damaged homes of the disadvantaged, but in some cases that couldn’t be further from the truth.
 There are communities of thousands of people, ranging from wealthy to poor immigrants, but there is peace here.

-The people are happy, smiling and accommodating.
+The people are gracious and accommodating.
 Just because their home is above water, does not mean that their facilities, their lives or their government are any less sufficient.

 Don’t be fooled by how water villages may appear.
 The more you step inside the more you understand that they really aren’t all that bad.
 There are always better ways to live, but there are always much worse too.